whelew/MineSweeper/README.md

 ![Original Number Color Scheme](/assets/images/originalMSColor.png)

-- For my design I needed to change this as the contrast would not match my chosen color scheme.
+- For my design, I needed to change this as the contrast would not match my chosen color scheme.
 It also would have caused difficulty reading the number.
-- The colors vary less, and instead get darker as the number increases.
+- The colors vary less and instead get darker as the number increases.

 Here is my chosen color list:
 1 = Gold